asimkadav/driverstudy/README.md

   -- Steps to install CIL

-  - Install OCaml from your linux distribution or download from here.
+  - Install OCaml from your linux distribution.
 Make sure ocaml is in your path.

   - Run "ocaml -version".
 It should return 3.08 or higher.
-Install CIL from here.
+Install CIL from HERE (this github).
 Download, untar the above file and run:

   ./configure; make; make install